phuongnd96/ivy/README.md

 <img src="./docs/static/banner.png" >

 # ivy
-A Kubernetes operator to create backup and restore from:
+A Kubernetes operator to:
-- Google Cloud SQL
-- Big table

-## Description
-Ivy will watch for creation of BackUp Resource and create a dump of your SQLInstance to GCSs
+- Export CloudSQL into a container running in Kubernetes, more lightweight compare to create an instance from backup.
+- BackUp and Restore Bigtable table.
+ This make dependencies (on GCP) cloning easy to integrate with gitops workflow.
+For example, you can create a test database on Pull Request and destroy it later.
+Or you can create a backup of a BigTable table and restore it into another table for testing.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.